 - The OHS medical team provides free and low-cost spay and neuter surgeries for thousands of pets owned by low-income families

-- OHS educators reach more than 12,000 youths annually through humane education programs
+- OHS educators reach more than 14,000 youths and 2,500 adults annually through humane education programs

 - The OHS Second Chance program brings nearly 5,000 pets annually to OHS from other shelters around the region

 - In the state capitol, OHS is the driving force behind efforts to improve laws that protect animals and punish offenders